marceaguilar/marceaguilar.github.io/_pages/about.md

 Hello!
 I’m Marcela Aguilar, a Ph.D. candidate in Business Accounting at Rice University, with a background in economics and public policy.
 My research focuses on the role of accounting in informal economies, informed by my experience working with the International Labour Organization in Central America and the Caribbean.

 I’m passionate about using research to address real-world challenges, especially in developing economies.
-Over the years, I’ve contributed to policy development, microenterprise growth, and social issues like child labor and education, collaborating with various organizations and institutions.
+Over the years, I’ve contributed to policy development, microenterprise growth, and social issues like child labor and education, collaborating with various agencies of United Nations and national institutions.

 Outside of work, I enjoy chess and have had the honor of being a National Female Chess Champion, I also love traveling and learning from new cultures. :airplane: :chess_pawn: